 It’s helpful to keep the consultant informed of your progress and any important developments.
 If you have something to tell your consultant, call or email them rather than waiting for them to call you.

 The information and exercises your consultant gives you will help you to learn how to set goals, tackle networking and respond to interview questions.
 Finding a job or new career can happen more quickly if you take the time to study the materials you’re provided with and complete the assignments.

 Outplacement will not only help with your next career move; you’ll discover skills and techniques that will benefit you for the rest of your working life.
 Sometimes you may not understand why you are doing a particular task, but often it’s not until after an exercise is completed that we can appreciate its benefits.

-Outplacement can be a success – here are the results
+Outplacement works – here are the results

 There is a very strong correlation between using outplacement services and the time it takes someone to find a good job.
 You will get a job – over 85% of participants on our outplacement programs find a new role within three months.
 Contact us to hear more success stories.